shiv-creative/hello-world/README.md

 # hello-world

-I am a creative currently studying how to programme.
+I am a creative currently studying how to programme and learning programming languages like JavaScript, Python and Django.